-Take a look at the patterns below sourced from blogs that I love and feel inspired to make one (or more) of your own.
+Take a look at the round-up of knitting patterns below sourced from designers/blogs that I love and feel inspired to make one (or more) of your own.

-*Click on the images/links to visit the pattern pages*
+*Click on the links to visit the pattern pages*

 Make a stunning colour block scarf with your own chosen colour palette.